chef-boneyard/chef-fundamentals/slides/introduction/01_slide.md

 At the end of the class:

-* Access to Opscode Hosted Chef server
+* Opscode account and Opscode Hosted Chef organization (Chef Server)
 * Workstation setup to work with Opscode Hosted Chef
 * Repository that can be used to get started managing infrastructure as code with Chef

-# About best practices
+# About Best Practices

 This course encompasses what we consider best practices.